-The Draft Maitland Bike Plan and Strategy 2012, provides an overarching strategy for provision of cycle facilities within the LGA.
-Its vision is to improve the extent of coverage and completeness of the bicycle facilities and details a series of Bicycle Trunk Routes, which form the primary citywide bicycle routes within the overall cycleway network in the Maitland LGA.
+The Draft Maitland Bike Plan and Strategy 2012, provides an overarching strategy for the provision of cycle facilities within the LGA.
+Its vision is to improve the extent of coverage and completeness of the bicycle facilities and details a series of Bicycle Trunk Routes, which form the primary citywide bicycle routes within the overall Maitland LGA cycleway network.
 These trunk routes act as "spokes" which connect to "hub" destinations such as commercial centres, industrial areas, schools and urban railway stations.

 Council is committed to the development of a safe and practical cycleway network for the Maitland LGA.
-New development in the Lochinvar release area will increase the demand for cycleways, which will be provided on-road to an improved standard to encourage cycle use.
+New development in the Farley release area will increase the demand for cycleways, which will be provided on-road to an improved standard to encourage cycle use.
 These routes will be supported by off-road and recreational cycle routes that connect the suburb to public transport, schools and commercial areas.
-It has also been identified that a cycle trunk route will ultimately be required to the east of the URA to connect the suburb to Rutherford, Central Maitland and other routes throughout the LGA.
-However, given its trunk status it is not considered appropriate to apportion these costs entirely to the incoming population of Lochinvar.